sirius93/hashnode-blog/cl6ofbj3l02ujainv2f6le0of.md

 If you want to buy my handwritten notes on git commands, you can get it from my store [here](https://store.nandankumar.info/l/git-cheatsheet-hand-written).

-Now that I have almost covered all the information about the process, let me give you some insight on how much time and money I have saved.
+Now that I have almost covered all the information about the process, let me give you some insight into how much time and money I have saved.

 ![TME2.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1660166422729/27k03tFd2.jpg align="left")

 - I was able to set up all of it, in less than 2 days, by spending like 3 hours a day.
-So I practically saved a lot on development cost.
+So I practically saved a lot on development costs.
-- My only expense till date is the amount I paid to buy the domain for one year, i.e. Rs.
+- My only expense to date is the amount I paid to buy the domain for one year, i.e. Rs.
 399 (or $5) for one year.
 - I do not have to pay any extra charges to create sub-domains, and I can practically create 100s of them. **500** to be precise.
 - I spent **Zero **on hosting.
 - I can publish unlimited posts under my blog.